Code of Conduct & School Rules

 - use a cell phone, mp3 player etc

 - expect to go to the toilet during the lesson.

-Very serious offences of the code of conduct lists some of the actions that may lead to community service, corrective action as envisaged under the drugs & alcohol policy, suspension, or suspension with a view to expulsion.
+Addendum 3.
+Very Serious Offences of the Code of Conduct lists some of the actions that may lead to community service, corrective action as envisaged under the Drugs & Alcohol Policy, suspension, or suspension with a view to expulsion.
 The list below is not exhaustive – other actions could also be considered very serious.

-- Possession, use, transmission of or visible evidence of narcotic or unauthorised drugs, alcohol or intoxicants of any kind;
+- Possession, use, transmission or visible evidence of narcotic or unauthorised drugs, alcohol or intoxicants of any kind.

-- Disrespect, objectionable or threatening behaviour, verbal or physical abuse directed at anyone, including insolence directed at teachers or school employees;
+- Disrespect, objectionable or threatening behaviour, verbal or physical abuse directed at anyone and including insolence directed at teachers or school employees.

-- Oppressive behaviour such as rape, sexual assault and gender-based harassment;
+- Oppressive behaviour such as rape and gender-based harassment.

 - Possession or transmission of pornography.